 JBC Fact Sheet: Learn more details about the Division of Housing's budget allocation and Housing Development Grants (HDG) line as presented to the Joint Budget Committee.
 Then, contact your legislator and let them know why funding for affordable housing is important to you.

 Affordable Housing Tax Credits Fact Sheet: Learn more about the extension of the Affordable Housing Tax Credits (formerly LIHTC) and contact your legislator to tell them why you support the bill.
 Take a look at the Fact Sheet produced by CHFA, which Housing Colorado has signed onto in support.

 Affordable Homeownership Development Tax Credits: Learn more about this program to incentivize philanthropic giving to nonprofits developing affordable for-sale homes.

-For members of Housing Colorado, watch our Advocacy 101 webinar to learn more about how to build effective advocacy skills or explore our 2018 Issues Briefing to see which policies are on the table this legislative session and Housing Colorado's position on each.
+For members of Housing Colorado, watch our Advocacy 101 webinar to learn more about how to build effective advocacy skills.

 Federal Policy & Congress

 As a state coalition partner of the National Low Income Housing Coalition, we keep our members informed of key developments in Congress, include the annual budget development process and allocations to critical federal programs that directly impact resources available to the affordable housing industry.
 View a complete list of primary policy issues currently monitored by NLIHC.